On this page, you’ll find information on OIC rules adopted in 2015 governing the prior authorization processes for prescription drugs.

 - Meets certification standards used by the National Committee for Quality Assurance.

-- Has staff who are properly qualified, trained, supervised and supported by explicit written clinical review criteria and review procedures.
+- Has staff who are properly qualified, trained, supervised, and supported by explicit written clinical review criteria and review procedures.

 Program documentation must be made available upon request by a physician.

-Formulary changes
+Formulary Changes

 Insurance carriers are required to make current formulary information electronically available for loading into electronic health records using the formulary and benefit standard transaction of the National Council for Prescription Drug Programs.
 The following information must be provided by an insurance carrier: